openbraininstitute/brain-indexer/docs/index.rst

    if you spot any missing content or inconsistencies, please contact us and we'll fix it.

-The documentation of SpatialIndex contains the following sections:
+The documentation of brain-indexer contains the following sections:

 .. toctree::
    :maxdepth: 1